ArkEcosystemArchive/laravel-ui/README.md

 To use the Livewire modals, ensure to add the `ARKEcosystem\UserInterface\Http\Livewire\Concerns\HasModal` trait to the component class.

-That trait adds the `closeModal` and `openModal` that toggles the `modalShown` property that is the one you should use to whether show or hide the modal.
+That trait adds the `closeModal` and `openModal` methods that toggle the `modalShown` property that is the one you should use to whether show or hide the modal.

 If you need to close the modal using a different variable, just ensure to emit the `modalClosed` event that it's important to restore the web browser's scroll behavior.